Why Your Choice of Migration Partner Matters More Than the Technology

 4. Documented Methodology with Rollback Procedures

-Critically, ask about rollback procedures.
-What happens if the migration encounters a critical failure?
-How quickly can they restore services to the pre-migration state?
-Partners who cannot articulate a clear rollback strategy have not planned for failure, which means they have not planned adequately.
+It is important to ask about rollback procedures.
+What will happen if the migration faces a critical failure?
+How quickly can services be restored to the pre-migration state?

 5. Post-Migration Support and User Adoption

-The technical migration is typically 40% of the total effort.
-The remaining 60% is ensuring users actually adopt the new platform effectively.
-Your partner should provide structured user adoption programs including role-based training, champion networks, and measurable adoption metrics.
+The technical migration usually accounts for 40% of the total effort.
+The other 60% focuses on helping users adopt the new platform effectively.

 6. Project Management and Communication